 There are three main types of reciprocating saws: cordless, electric, and pneumatic reciprocating saws.

-Pneumatic Reciprocating Saw – This type of reciprocating saw does not have a cord and requires air to power the tool.
-This means that it needs a compressor that can operate the tool and provide air to the blade.
+Pneumatic Reciprocating Saw – This reciprocating saw does not have a cord and requires air to power the tool.
+This means it needs a compressor that can operate the tool and provide air to the blade.
 You will also need an air hose or other device to connect with the compressor so you can use it.

 When you are working with a reciprocating saw, there are some safety precautions that you should take.